johnnytshi/aibenchy/README.md

 One CLI to set up AMD ROCm + PyTorch nightlies and run quick benchmarks.
 Fun, fast, and focused on AMD GPUs.

 Important: AMD only (for now)
-- You need an AMD GPU that supports ROCm (RDNA/CDNA families).
+- You need an AMD GPU.
+(No NVIDIA support, I don't think I can distrubute CUDA or cuDNN since its close sourced)
 - Linux is the target platform right now.
-NVIDIA/CPU-only support is not included yet.

 ## TL;DR